Ooma (NYSE:OOMA) Updates FY 2023 Earnings Guidance

-A number of brokerages have recently issued reports on OOMA.
-Colliers Securities began coverage on shares of Ooma in a research report on Wednesday, February 2nd.
-They set a buy rating and a $25.00 target price on the stock.
-Zacks Investment Research upgraded shares of Ooma from a hold rating to a buy rating and set a $20.00 target price on the stock in a research report on Thursday, January 27th.
-Finally, Alliance Global Partners upped their target price on shares of Ooma from $26.00 to $27.00 and gave the stock a buy rating in a research report on Friday, December 3rd.
-Seven investment analysts have rated the stock with a buy rating, According to MarketBeat, the company has a consensus rating of Buy and an average price target of $26.08.
+OOMA has been the subject of a number of analyst reports.
+Colliers Securities began coverage on shares of Ooma in a research note on Wednesday, February 2nd.
+They set a buy rating and a $25.00 price objective for the company.
+Alliance Global Partners boosted their target price on shares of Ooma from $26.00 to $27.00 and gave the company a buy rating in a research note on Friday, December 3rd.
+Finally, Zacks Investment Research raised Ooma from a hold rating to a buy rating and set a $20.00 target price for the company in a research report on Thursday, January 27th.
+Seven research analysts have rated the stock with a buy rating, According to MarketBeat.com, the company has a consensus rating of Buy and an average target price of $26.08.

 Ooma, Inc engages in the provision of platforms for cloud-based communications solutions, smart security and other connected services.
 It helps create smart workplaces and homes by providing communications, monitoring, security, automation, productivity, and networking infrastructure applications.
 Its products and services include Ooma business and Ooma residential.